scriptotek/library-sql/_episodes/02-basic-queries.md

 > ## Challenge
 >
-> Write a query that returns the title, first_author, citation_count,
+> Write a query that returns a unique list of first authors {: .challenge}
-> author_count, month and year
-{: .challenge}

 ## Filtering